-The iOS 16 software update will officially arrive for all compatible iPhones around September 2022, but the developer beta has been available since June 6.
+The iOS 16 software update will officially arrive for all compatible iPhones around September 2022, but the public beta in now available.
 In this article, we explain how you can install iOS 16 on your iPhone during each development phase: developer beta, public beta and stable version.

 - iOS 16 roadmap

 - How to install iOS 15 on your iPhone

 Since Apple should follow the previous iOS releases, the final version of iOS 16 is expected to be roll out in September this year, for all compatible iPhone models.
 Before that, the company released the beta testing program on June 6 only for developers.
 The public beta is expected to be released in July 2022.

 - June 6, 2022: iOS 16 developer beta released.

 - July 11, 2022: iOS 16 public beta released.

 - September 2022: iOS 16 official expected to be released.